pandas-dev/pandas/doc/source/user_guide/integer_na.rst

    pd.Series([1, 2, np.nan])

 Operations involving an integer array will behave similar to NumPy arrays.
-Missing values will be propagated, and and the data will be coerced to another dtype if needed.
+Missing values will be propagated, and the data will be coerced to another dtype if needed.

 .. ipython:: python